Karthikeyan-pandiyarajan/applicant-registration/README.md

 Run `npm start`, then open `http://localhost:8080`

+## Modify the End point

+Goto "src/resources/api-service.ts" folder inside Application manager.
+Modify this url value into your service end point url like this `url: string = 'https://localhost:5001'.

 You can change the standard webpack configurations from CLI easily with something like this: `npm start -- --open --port 8888`.
 However, it is better to change the respective npm scripts or `webpack.config.js` with these options, as per your need.

 To enable Webpack Bundle Analyzer, do `npm run analyze` (production build).